Quin-Darcy/hooky/README.md

 - **Num Stolen Bytes**: This argument specifies the number of bytes to "steal" from the beginning of the target function.
 It should be at least as big as the number of bytes required for a 32-bit or 64-bit JMP instruction, which are 5 and 14 bytes, respectively.
 To avoid breaking any instructions, you can use a disassembler like xdbg to count the bytes of machine code in the target function.

 - **Compiler Target Conditionals**: The generated `lib.rs` file contains conditionals based on whether the compiler target is 32-bit or 64-bit, affecting the trampoline function and JMP statement constructions.

+## Shameless Recommendation
+After you have completed the hook function and compiled your DLL, you can inject it using this awesome [injector](https://github.com/Quin-Darcy/injector)!
+With this you get a very stable injector that includes extensive logging similar to that found in the DLL itself so you can maintain complete visibility over the entire process.

 ## TODO